Your Complete Website Audit Checklist

 • Does my website reflect the business I have now?

-• Does it match my experience and confidence?
+• Does it match my current level of experience and confidence?

-• Does it attract the kind of clients I actually want?
+• Does it attract the kind of clients I want to work with today?

-If your site was written years ago, for a different audience, or at a different stage, it may be misaligned, even if it “works.”
+If your site was written years ago, for a different audience, or at a different stage in your business, it may be misaligned, even if it “works.”
+That means attracting the wrong clients or giving off the wrong vibe that makes you lose confidence in your site.

 Want a Done-For-You Website Audit?